16 Redstone Parade NE

 Beltline

-Photos are first listing images from Don's public Matrix sold portal.
-Savings are estimates versus a typical ~4% full-commission model compared with 2% Realty; all commissions are negotiable and confirmed in writing.
-Market value depends on property type, condition, timing, features, and current competition.
+Sales examples are from Don's recent sold history.
+Estimated savings compare the 2 Percent Realty model with a common full-commission example; commissions are negotiable and confirmed in writing.
+Results depend on property type, condition, timing, features, and current competition.

 Seller strategy

-A calculator should lead to a seller net conversation.
+A calculator should lead to a seller savings conversation.
 Don uses the commission math as one part of the decision, then connects it to legal fees, mortgage payout risk, preparation costs, and likely market value.

-That is why these pages are built around practical seller decisions: what your property is worth, what buyers are comparing it against, how much commission affects your net, and what needs to happen before you sign a contract.
+That is why these pages are built around practical seller decisions: what your property is worth, what buyers are comparing it against, how much commission affects your savings, and what needs to happen before you sign a contract.

 How the numbers are used

 Commission calculator data is only the starting point.
-Don ties the savings estimate to the likely sale price, preparation costs, legal costs, and pricing strategy so the number you compare is your projected net, not a single fee line.
+Don ties the savings estimate to the likely sale price, preparation costs, legal costs, and pricing strategy so the number you compare is your projected savings, not a single fee line.

 For a detached home, that can mean lot size, garage type, basement development, renovation quality, school-area demand, and whether competing listings are newer, larger, or better prepared.
 For a condo, the same conversation may depend on building reputation, parking, condo fees, floor height, views, amenities, bylaws, special assessments, and how many similar units are for sale at the same time.